manjuk1/gorest/README.md

 > ### Domain based structuring

 1. Go with domain based structuring only if we are sure that there cannot be interdependency between domains.
 It could lead to cirular imports if any dependecy arises.
 2. Real world problems has depenedency between the domains.
 Ex: Get the number of orders placed by the users.
-In this case, User and Order domains are interdepndent.
+In this case, User and Order domains are interdependent.
 This leads to bottleneck in domain based structuring.
 3. Code readabilty with domain based structuring.
-Ex: users.User to access User model, users.Create for creat user end point.
+Ex: users.User to access User model, users.Create for create user end point.

 >  ### Rails style structuring
 1. Rails style structuring solves problem mentioned with domain based structuring.
-2. Models, views and controllers packages contains the code for all the model, view and controller respectively.
+2. Models, views and controllers packages contains the code for all the models, views and controllers respectively.
 3. Code deadability with Rails style structuring.
-Ex: controllers.CreateUser for create user, models.User to access User model
+Ex: controllers.CreateUser for create user, models.User to access User model.

 # API's